 Technically Declined WordPress Users Want Self-Empowerment, Not Dependency

-The challenge of educating technically declined users about WordPress is that they don’t care about WordPress.
-They don’t want to become web developers and they are not interested in messing with code and scripts and web languages.
-That’s why they pay people like website developers to do all of the technical work for them.
+The challenge of educating technically declined users about WordPress is that most don’t care about the technology that powers their website.
+Non techies don’t want to become web developers and they are not interested in messing with code and scripts and learning web languages.
+That’s why they pay people like website developers to do technical stuff for them.

 (Most website owners don’t want to learn technical stuff, they just want results!)

-Most WordPress end users, however, want results.
-They don’t care if their websites are built with techno poop as long as it brings them more customers, more leads, more sales, etc.
+Most non techie WordPress end users, however, care about getting results.
+They don’t care if their websites are built with techno poop as long as it brings them more customers, more leads, more sales, more subscribers, etc.

 We have created an entire Introduction To WordPress training module devoted to explaining the benefits of using WordPress to non-technical users.
-We also emphasize training new clients by opening with the benefits of WordPress as described in our guide on how to effectively train and empower new WordPress users.
+We also emphasize opening with the benefits when training new clients as described in our guide on how to effectively train and empower new WordPress users.

-Some of the benefits of WordPress that you can educate your prospects and clients about are covered in these tutorials:
+Some of the benefits and advantages of using WordPress that prospects and clients should know about are covered in the tutorials we’ve created below: